DOCSINSTALLATION

 5. Click Add scope

-6. Save the full scope URL (e.g., api://xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/access_as_user) - you'll need this during creation of the managed application
+6. Save the full scope URL (e.g., api://xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/access_as_user) - you'll need this during deployment

 Create Client Secret: